Momentum’s Corporate Social Investment

 Our CSI initiatives

-Momentum, in partnership with FinEazy, offers a digital financial literacy course.
-There are currently 2 courses on offer, Future Finance Friends and Momentum Money Shift, each with its own target audience.
-Future Finance Friends is aimed at high school learners from Grade 8 to Grade 12.
-Momentum Money Shift is aimed at young adults about to enter the job market and those who recently started working as well as those in work readiness programmes in our Non-Profit Organisations partner network.
+In partnership with FinEazy, we offer digital financial literacy courses that help individuals make informed and sound financial decisions.
+Part of the offering is financial literacy for teens, Future Finance Friends—a course aimed at high school learners from Grades 8 to 12.
+Financial literacy for young adults is offered through the Momentum Money Shift course, which is aimed at graduates about to enter the job market, those who recently started working and those in work readiness programmes in our non-profit organisation partner network.

 Motheo Financial Dialogues